 The Right Facebook Event Cover Photo Size [+Free Templates]

-If you use Facebook to grow your business and advertise your events, it’s essential you keep up with all the changes they make in terms of ideal graphics’ dimensions.
-To make sure your content displays appropriately, you need to know the correct Facebook event cover photo size.
+If you use Facebook to grow your business and advertise your events, it’s essential you keep up with all the recommended dimension changes.
+Make sure your content displays appropriately by knowing the correct Facebook event cover photo size.

 Look, we get it.